 Common Mistakes in Data Analysis and How to Avoid Them

 Data analysis is a cornerstone of decision-making in today’s data-driven world.
-Whether you're a seasoned data scientist or a beginner analyst, mistakes in data analysis can lead to inaccurate conclusions, poor decision-making, and wasted resources.
+Whether you're a seasoned data scientist or a beginner analyst, mistakes in data analysis can lead to inaccurate conclusions, wasted resources, and poor decision-making.
 The good news?
 Most of these errors are avoidable with the right knowledge and practices.
 In this blog post, we’ll explore some of the most common mistakes in data analysis and provide actionable tips to help you steer clear of them.

 1. Failing to Define Clear Objectives